 Dr Jumoke Oduwole, Honourable Minister of Industry, Trade and Investment (2nd from right) with some international business leaders at the 2025 Davos conference in January/Photo: @joduwole/X

-Dr Leder also highlighted the success of the German-supported dual-vocational training system already implemented in Nigerian cities such as Abuja, Abeokuta and Lagos.
-This system, which combines theoretical education with practical, on-the-job experience, has significantly reduced youth unemployment in these areas.
-Notably, more than 95% of apprentices in these locations received job offers upon completion of their training.
-Dr Leder expressed confidence that this model is a key factor for Nigeria’s development and growth.
+Dr Leder also highlighted the success of the German-supported dual-vocational training system already implemented in some Nigerian cities.
+This system, which combines theoretical education with practical, on-the-job experience, could significantly reduce youth unemployment, he said.

 The partnership between Nigeria and Germany is poised to create long-term economic opportunities, focusing on workforce development, improved labour mobility and increased investment.
 This collaboration is expected to strengthen Nigeria’s economy, generate employment for its youthful population and attract international businesses eager to tap into the country’s growing market.